-On the Settings screen, touch Clean Display to disable the Tracer AdaptiView display screen for 15 seconds so that you can clean the screen without it responding to touch.
+On the Settings screen, touch Clean Display to disable the Tracer AdaptiView[TM] display screen for 5 seconds after finger is removed.
+This process allows screen cleaning without it responding to touch.
 During this time, the screen is black with a number in the center that counts down the seconds.
-After 15 seconds, the Settings screen re-appears.
+After 5 seconds, the Settings screen re-appears.